 Another way to avoid injuries while using a band saw is to ensure that the blades are well-maintained.
 Depending on the material you’re cutting, the blade’s teeth count you’ll need may vary.

 Because of their rarity, radial arm saws have a relatively low accident count of around 500 cases yearly.
 Since it’s an old saw type, not many woodworkers still have this saw in their shops.

 Despite not being widely available, it’s important to note that radial arm machines can execute a wide range of cuts.

 These cutting machines are meant to be versatile, so you’ll have to adjust levers and knobs to cater to your cutting requirements.
-However, we don’t recommend doing this while the saw is running if you don’t want to obtain any injuries.
+However, I don’t recommend doing this while the saw is running if you don’t want to obtain any injuries.

 Before you push the material to the running blade, set it on maximum speed and power to prevent kickback that may cause the wood to fly in your direction.
 Instead of switching to the other side of the blade, you can use a push stick for a safer ripping operation using this saw.

 (Know more about the uses of radial arm saws here.)

 What are the Most Common Injuries in Woodworking?

 The intricate nature of woodworking tools and machinery, coupled with the unforgiving hardness of wood, can result in severe accidents.

 These injuries are common for woodworkers using machines such as table saws and bandsaws.
 Most incidents involve blade contact that leads to unfortunate amputations.